Skip to content

 function map(

-rawProperties: PropertiesToMapOfEntity
+rawProperties: PropertiesToMapOfEntity,

 rawProperties is intentionally permissive: some constraints (for example array(..., { min })) are enforced at validation time.